b199712/bash/README.md

 ##iptables.sh
-This script can make linux becoming a simple router.
+This script can make linux becoming a simple router(if the linux have DHCP server).